 - Hewering Senior Citizen Center Where: 111 S. Eighth St. Marysville, KS 66508

 - #12 Masonic Hall Where: 405 Main St. Westmoreland, KS 66549

 Narcotics Anonymous (NA) Meetings

 Narcotics Anonymous, founded in 1953, follows the fellowship model pioneered by AA, but it is geared toward those trying to stop drug use.
 In NA groups, members share strategies for coping and for staying sober, committing to helping newcomers and taking courage from hearing the experiences of others.
-Some groups are geared toward those trying to stop a particular drug; others are for all addicted users.
 While there are presently no NA meetings in Marysville, nearby towns may offer them.

 SMART Recovery Meetings

 SMART Recovery, founded in the early 1990s, stands for Self-Management and Recovery Training.
 Instead of relying on help from a spiritual power, like AA and NA, SMART Recovery takes a scientific approach as followers use motivational, cognitive and behavioral therapy ideas to decide why (and whether) they want to abandon drugs or alcohol.
 They consider the benefits and resulting problems from using.
 Meetings are free with over 1,500 weekly meetings taking place worldwide.
 Since it is a newer option than AA, it may be more difficult to find local meetings, but online meetings are an option if you can’t find one nearby.

 Al-Anon and Nar-Anon Meetings